Inflectra/rapise-documentation/docs/Libraries/Database.md

 <a name="GetValue"></a>
 #### GetValue

 Gets value by column name, and, optionally, row number.
-Returns current cell value after DoSequental or DoRandom if params not set.
+Returns current cell value after DoSequential or DoRandom if params not set.

 ```javascript
 GetValue(columnId, rowId)